By: Susan Dugdale | Last modified: 04-30-2021

-than others.
-They'll have your audience enthralled, hanging off your
+Get it right and you'll have your audience enthralled, hanging off your every word.

 attention before they've had an opportunity to zone out.
 They do it without fanfare.
 The drums do not beat loudly.
 The trumpets do not herald

-Speakers who skillfully weave storytelling into their speeches do not say by way of introduction:
+Speakers who skillfully weave story telling into their speeches tend not use these introductions:

-In the first example, "That reminds me of a very funny story", you've created two hurdles to get over before you even get to telling your story.
+In the first example, "That reminds me of a really funny story", you've created several hurdles for yourself to get over before you even get to telling your story.

-The first is that you have said you are "telling a story".
-Your audience may interpret that as you are telling them something at best, fictional, and at worst, a lie.
+The first is that you have said you are, "telling a story".
+Your audience may interpret that as you are about to tell them something fictional, perhaps a lie, and worse, completely irrelevant.

 The last example, "I don't know whether I should tell you this ..." invites the response, "No, you shouldn't", in the mind of your audience before your story has begun.